JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 >
 {type="warning"}

-To remove the CocoaPods plugin from your project:
+To migrate from the CocoaPods plugin:

 1. In the directory with `Podfile`, run the following command: